Advancing Resilience & Community Health (ARCH)

-Advancing Resilience and Community Health (ARCH) is a project to help the burgeoning relationships between healthcare institutions (payors and hospital systems) and CBOs get off the ground successfully and at a scale that will make a difference.
+Advancing Resilience and Community Health (ARCH) is a project to help the burgeoning relationships between healthcare institutions (payors and hospital systems) and community-based organizations (CBOs) get off the ground successfully and at a scale that will make a difference.
+NFF has been partnering with three networks – EngageWell IPA (New York), Metropolitan Alliance of Connected Communities (Minnesota), and Thomas Jefferson Area Coalition for the Homeless (Virginia) – to explore what it takes for networks of CBOs to come together and partner with healthcare.

 A safe, clean place to live.
 Neighborhoods and parks where people can walk and play.
 A job that pays a living wage.
 Nutritious food on the table.
 Along with good medical care, these are some of the many factors that help make us healthy.
 Providers and payors in the healthcare system increasingly recognize that where we work, play, and live – what are called the “social determinants of health”– are as important to their patients’ health as good medical care.
 Nonprofit community-based organizations (CBOs) have long focused on addressing these social determinants of health (SDOH).
 So, how can healthcare organizations and CBOs work together to better care for their clients?